-Chronic inflammation can lead to heart disease, Alzheimer’s, arthritis, cancer, diabetes, heart disease, mood swings, depression, weight gain, inability to lose weight, strokes, heart attack and more.
-It has been proven many times that diet, exercise, and correct supplementation can lower inflammation levels which improves health and wellness.
+It has been proven many times that diet, exercise, and correct supplementation can lower inflammation levels, improving health and wellness.

-*Homocysteine: A high level is a cardiovascular risk for people.
-Most of the time an elevated homocysteine level will show up on blood work (indicating inflammation) due to a low folate level in the body.
-Many people mistakenly think they need folic acid to help and that is actually the wrong thing to do.
-The problem is that folic acid is not converting correctly to folate which is the usable form, so supplementation needs to be provided.
-Plus lowering foods in the daily diet that contain homocysteine can be helpful.
+Homocysteine: A high level is a cardiovascular risk for people.
+Most of the time, an elevated homocysteine level will show up on blood work due to low folate or b12 status.
+Many people mistakenly think they need folic acid to help, which is the wrong thing to do.
+The problem is that folic acid is not converting correctly to folate, which is the usable form, so supplementation must be provided.
+Plus, lowering foods in the daily diet that contain homocysteine can be helpful.

-Leptin: If you are overweight, underweight, or have autoimmunity or chronic inflammation, then leptin is relevant to your health.
+Leptin: If you are overweight, underweight, or have an autoimmune disease or chronic inflammation, then leptin is relevant to your health.
 Leptin levels tend to go up as fat mass increases.
 So, increased body weight can cause leptin to go up.
-Leptin is one of the 4 main hormones that determine weight.
-Chronic high levels of leptin are associated with obesity, overeating, inflammatory conditions, heart disease and hardening of the arteries.
+Leptin is one of the four main hormones that determine weight.
+Chronic high levels of leptin are associated with obesity, overeating, inflammation in the body, heart disease, and hardening of the arteries.

 Phone : 678-372-2913